getkeops/keops/doc/python/installation.rst

 .. _`part.cache`:

-Adding nvcc to a working conda torch installation
+Adding nvcc to a working installation of pytorch
 -------------------------------------------------
-A common starting point for users working with conda and torch is to have a working gpu accelerated installation of pytorch, without nvcc.
+A common starting point for users looking to get started with pykeops, is to have a working gpu accelerated installation of pytorch, without nvcc.
 In this situation, it is possible to add nvcc to PATH without installing anything globally or modifying your drivers.

 1. Find the version of CUDA that pytorch is using.
 With conda, this is often different from the system-wide CUDA version